Wedbush Believes Apple (AAPL) Won't Stop Here

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Apple with a $433.54 average price target, a -5.2% downside from current levels.
-In a report issued on August 5, Wells Fargo also maintained a Buy rating on the stock with a $485.00 price target.
+Currently, the analyst consensus on Apple is a Moderate Buy with an average price target of $434.69, which is a -6.1% downside from current levels.
+In a report issued on August 10, Deutsche Bank also maintained a Buy rating on the stock with a $480.00 price target.

 See today’s analyst top recommended stocks >>